Heraldry Symbols & What They Mean

-Flames have often been used as a torture and therefore may signify one who has undergone severe trials, however they symbolism being flames on a coat of arms is often specific or without a particular symbolic meaning.
+Flames have often been used as a torture and therefore may signify one who has undergone severe trials, however flames on a coat of arms is often specific or without a particular symbolic meaning.
 For example, the phoenix and the salamander are always accompanied by flames, and the flaming sword is a device as well.

 These flames do not likely have a separate symbolic meaning from the object they accompany; however, the flaming torch on the crest of Sir William Gull is probably an allusion to the skill with which he kept the flame of life burning in the Prince of Wales, while he was very seriously ill in 1871.

 Flanuches are segments of a circle with a large diameter, that project into the filed from either side of the shield.
 They are a different colour that the field and are referred to by the various names of flinches, flanks or flanques.
 They are always borne in pairs.

 Flanunches were granted by sovereigns as a reward for virtue and learning, especially for services as an ambassador.
 Flasques are the diminutives of flaunches and do not project as far in to the shield.
 Vioders are ever smaller and are incapable of bearing a charge.

 Square flaunches are drawn like two projecting triangles.
 The term in the flank, or in the flaunch, is used to signify at the side.